doublesymmetry/react-native-track-player/docs/versioned_docs/version-3.1/api/functions/player.md

 **Returns:** `Promise<number>`

 ## `getPosition()`
-Gets the position of the player in seconds.
+Gets the position of the current track in seconds.

 **Returns:** `Promise<number>`

 ## `getBufferedPosition()`
-Gets the buffered position of the player in seconds.
+Gets the buffered position of the current track in seconds.

 **Returns:** `Promise<number>`

 ## `getState()`
-Gets the state of the player.
+Gets the playback [`State`](../constants/state.md) of the player.

 **Returns:** `Promise<`[State](../constants/state.md)`>`